stanmaz/BBOalert/Scripts/life_cycle.md

     VM380:1 1622397900301 onNewPlayedCard
     VM385:1 1622397901478 onNewPlayedCard

->all cards played and the resolut appears
+>all cards played and the result is displayed

     VM399:1 1622397906948 onDealEnd